artrayd/TrollsoleJS/README.md

 Add there your custom content and have fun :)

 P.s.
-Developer -> tools or left click will bring console back.
+Developer -> tools or left click "Inspect element" will bring console back.